nahueldsanchez/blogpost_qiling_dlink_1/readme.md

 So our puzzle is complete.
 Summarizing:

-+ We send an HTTP POST request containing a COOKIE header.
+:white_check_mark: We send an HTTP POST request containing a COOKIE header.
-+ The header must contain a `uid=`(BUFFER) string. </li>
+:white_check_mark: The header must contain a `uid=`(BUFFER) string.
-+ A `strcpy` will copy (BUFFER) to the heap without checking for size.
+:white_check_mark: A `strcpy` will copy (BUFFER) to the heap without checking for size.
-+ A `sprintf` will use our input as part of some string formatting assigning the result to a variable stored in the stack.
+:white_check_mark: A `sprintf` will use our input as part of some string formatting assigning the result to a variable stored in the stack.
 If our buffer is not large enough it will end up overwriting previously saved registers, including the return address.

  To confirm the last point, I set up a breakpoint in the return instruction of the `hedwigcgi_main` function: